cul/dlst-dh/_teams/xpmethod.md

 Somewhere between a lab experiment and experimental art, we hope to open a space for process-based scholarship, "to be judged not on its success or failure, but simply as an act the outcome of which is unknown."<sup><a id="r2" href="#fn2">[2]</a></sup>

-For more information, see <a href="http://xpmeth.plaintext.io/">the group website</a>.

 <section>
 <p id="fn1"><a href="#r1">[1]</a> Bernard, Claude (1865). <em>Introduction à l’étude de la médecine expérimentale</em>.
 Paris.</p>